Give Students Immersive IT

 Leading employers and industry groups in Northeast Ohio have joined forces with RITE and TECH CORPS to deliver highly acclaimed High School Technology Camps to area high school students.
 The camps are designed to attract and prepare the next generation of IT workers by helping young people build the skills and knowledge employers need.
 These FREE summer High School Technology Camps provide students with a real-world, hands-on technology experience to solve real worlds problems and have a community impact.
 Students develop in-demand technical and 21st-century skills, connect with tech professionals from the region, experience a local college campus.

-2019 Tech Camps will run June and July and include two options:
+2019 Tech Camps will run June and July and include three options:

 - Programming Camp:

 - Hands-on labs and challenges based on real problems that software developers encounter every day